 The reality is I’m tired of it, too.
 We locked down our family a few weeks before any states did.
 By the time this all hit the mainstream, I had been researching and thinking about it daily for the better part of two months.
 I was already worn down by it before it even “officially” hit the national radar.
 I’ve had a brief period of time each week since the lockdown when I’ve felt sad, claustrophobic, and anxious.

 I would love to go wander through Barnes & Noble, Lands End, and Hobby Lobby today.
 I try not to think about the fact that this isn’t going to happen for a long, long time because it makes me sad.
 When the thoughts break in I briefly consider them, push them aside, focus on something for which I’m thankful, and find something productive to do that engages my mind.
 But I would be lying if I said this isn’t wearing on me.
 It is.

 But as much as I want things to be normal, I simply don’t think things are going to rapidly improve and go back to “normal” at all.
-I spoke at length about this in my last video.
-If you want to understand where I am coming from, I encourage you to watch this (and the additional videos in the related forum thread I linked to).
-I’m going to even embed it here to make it easy to watch.
+I spoke at length about this in my last video in my forum.
+If you want to understand where I am coming from, I encourage you to watch this.

 Preparing for the Next Great Depression

-- If you’ve downloaded and taken the time to do everything in The Cozy Life Library, you have the start of a solid foundation in your home and relationships.
+- If you’ve downloaded and taken the time to do everything in A Quiet Simple Life Series, you have the start of a solid foundation in your home and relationships.

-- If you took advantage of all the content in Creating a Cozy Life Planner and Guidebook, then you’ve already developed routines and rhythms in your personal life and home that help keep calm in your home and relationships.
+- If you took advantage of all the content in A Quiet Simple Life Planner and Guidebook, then you’ve already developed routines and rhythms in your personal life and home that help keep calm in your home and relationships.

 - If you followed the information I provided in the Coronavirus forum, then none of this took you by surprise.
 You had weeks to learn, research, think, and consider what to do.